Sunday 25 August 2019

 Well, my tenacity for going back generations of both these families was not holding out, but I did happen upon many other connections.

-Charles Eamer Kempe worshipped at All Saints Church in Lindfield, but following a disagreement with folk regarding a memorial for Queen Victoria's Golden Jubilee moved to worship at what is now known as the Holy Trinity Church in Cuckfield, but was the church of St John the baptist in Kempe's day, where he designed the south porch.
+Charles Eamer Kempe worshipped at All Saints Church in Lindfield (which had previously been dedicated to St John the Baptist), but following a disagreement with folk regarding a memorial for Queen Victoria's Golden Jubilee, Kempe moved to worship at the Holy Trinity Church in Cuckfield, for which he designed the south porch.
 Further research into Cuckfield revealed that some of the ceiling bosses depict a chained bull, a crowned portcullis, crossed staples and the red rose of Lancaster, all of which were badges of the Neville family.
 The suggestion is that the ceiling may have been gifted to the church by Edward Neville, Lord Abergavenny.
 Edward Neville was the grandson of John of Gaunt who had a connection with Cuckfield in the mid-1600s.
 Lord Neville's name is associated with the hospital in Abergavenny (I haven't done any research on this, but I assume that as the hospital is called Neville Hall, that the hospital was built on the site of the former Neville Hall): this is a connection close to my heart.

 Getting ever closer to Loughborough, we find that John of Gaunt died at Leicester Castle in 1399.
 But the bells that Cuckfield were ringing in my head were stronger than Leicester, and I eventually reached Loughborough when I remembered that our very own Revd Henry Fearon was born in Cuckfield in 1802, a year after his father, Joseph Francis Fearon, had become vicar of Cuckfield Church!
 Sadly, Joseph died whilst still vicar of Cuckfield in 1816, and his role was taken up by Canon Henry Plimley.
 Henry would have only been 14 at the time of his father's death, and would probably have been at school in Winchester.
 After successfully completing his degree at Emmanuel College Cambridge, Fearon was ordained as deacon, working at Chichester, and then priest.
 By 1840 he was back with the Cuckfield church, and on the 1841 census he is listed as a clergyman living at The Stable, Cuckfield (2).